Build A Website

 • You don't see what you get

 You'll either need a vivid imagination or lots of experience to visualize what your content will look like since headless CMS does not offer WYSIWYG functionality.
-As such, you basically work blind, which can be frustrating for authors and content creators accustomed to being able to view their progress.

 • No front end or layout